Legal

 Legal basis: Art.
 6(1)(f) GDPR.

-We process payment and billing data in order to handle checkout, verify payment, capture or release authorizations, process refunds, issue invoices or receipts, and comply with tax and accounting obligations.
+We process payment, billing, tax, invoice, and Business Credit top-up data in order to handle checkout, verify payment, credit Business Credits after verified payment confirmation, send confirmations, process refunds, handle payment disputes or chargebacks, issue invoices or receipts, and comply with tax, accounting, and commercial-law obligations.

 We process technical access data, IP addresses, rate-limit records, human-verification data, restore-session data, and related security records in order to protect the service, prevent abuse and fraud, enforce access control, and maintain integrity and availability.

 Legal basis: Art.
 6(1)(f) GDPR.
-Our legitimate interests are network and information security, abuse prevention, service integrity, and defense against misuse.
+Our legitimate interests are network and information security, fraud prevention, payment security, ledger integrity, access control, abuse prevention, service integrity, and defense of legal claims.

 We process data where necessary to comply with legal obligations, respond to lawful requests, handle legal or abuse notices, enforce restrictions, preserve evidence, and establish, exercise, or defend legal claims.